tristanqtn/tristanqtn/README.md

   **Board Games**
 - [Scrabble](https://github.com/tristanqtn/Scrabble) - the famous spelling game written in C.
-- [Cluedo](https://github.com/tristanqtn/Cluedo) - an investigation game set in the Paris metro written in C++ and Allegro
+- [Cluedo](https://github.com/tristanqtn/Cluedo) - an investigation game set in the Paris metro written in C++ and Allegro.

 </details>